Ltmurphy97/PostcodeLookupC-/README.md

-This is a basic c# applet used to take a user's input and decide on edlivery methods base on the postcode entered.
+This is a basic c# applet used to take a user's input and decide on delivery methods base on the postcode entered.
 It is a quick and dirty tool that can be utilised by small companies to save time looking up delivery information for each customer.